 Streamline user feedback from the front lines

-Accessible from your Dashboard, the Feedback portal would allow you to gather and organise feedback coming from different customer-facing and internal channels, should that be Intercom, e-mail, Trello, etc. Never loose sight of a valuable idea again by pushing feedback automatically into a unified feedback repository.
+Accessible from your Workspace Dashboard, the Feedback portal would allow you to gather and organize feedback coming from different customer-facing and internal channels, should that be Intercom, e-mail, Trello, etc. Never lose sight of a valuable idea again by pushing feedback automatically into a unified feedback repository.

 Convert feedback into actionable ideas

 We want to bridge the gap between user experience and a killer backlog.
-Therefore, the portal would allow you to group and organise feedback into factual ideas that can turn into features.
+Therefore, the portal would allow you to group and organize feedback into factual ideas that can turn into features.